revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 - sequence – Sequence argument can be anything like list, tuple, string
 </details>

-12.What is use of reduce() function in python?
+12.What is the use of reduce() function in python?

 <details><summary> <b>Show Answer</b> </summary>

 In Python, the reduce() function is used to minimize sequence elements into a single value by applying the specified condition.
-The reduce() function is present in the functools module; hence, we need to import it using the import statement before using it.
+The reduce() function is present in the functools module and hence, we need to import it using the import statement before using it.

 **Syntax of reduce() function**: